openscd/open-scd/docs/core-api/edit-api.md

 Insert events can be used to add new nodes or move existing nodes in the document.
 Since a node can only have one parent, using an insert on an existing node will replace it's previous parent with the new parent, essentially moving the node to a different position in the xml tree.

 If the reference is not `null`, the node will be inserted before the reference node.
 The reference has to be a child node of the parent.
-And if the reference is `null` the node will be added as the list child of the parent.
+And if the reference is `null` the node will be added as the last child of the parent.

 ```ts
 interface Insert {